-MindSet Leadership Principle #4 of 7: Good staff have a right to work with good staff.
+MindSet Leadership Principle #4 of 7: Good staff have a right to work with good staff, not bad employees.

 Yep – we believe this to be a commitment that should be made to every employee – and it is a commitment that leaders must maintain if they hope to attract and retain great employees.
 Unfortunately, it appears to me (and verified by our ever-accumulating, aggregate MindSet Survey data) that this is a standard that many companies are failing to uphold.